Overview

 - multi-satellites orbit determination

-- initial orbit determination methods (Gibbs, Gooding, Lambert and Laplace)
+- initial orbit determination methods (Gibbs, Gooding, Lambert, Gauss, and Laplace)

 - ground stations displacements due to solid tides